eNMS-automation/eNMS/docs/automation/default_services.rst

 - ``response2`` response to second confirmation question prompted by the device
 - ``confirmation3`` third expected confirmation question prompted by the device
 - ``response3`` response to third confirmation question prompted by the device
-- ``conversion_method`` Whether the response text should be considered just text, or should it try to convert to XML or JSON.
-Converting to JSON allows for using the Dictionary Match by providing a dictionary {"key1":"value1", "key2":"value2"} and and choosing Validation Match by dictionary equality (exact match) or inclusion (contains).

 .. note:: This Service supports variable substitution (as mentioned in the previous section) in the `command` input field of its configuration form.